opentracing-contrib/java-specialagent/README.md

 ## What is SpecialAgent?

 <ins>SpecialAgent</ins> automatically instruments 3rd-party libraries in Java applications.
 The architecture of <ins>SpecialAgent</ins> was designed to involve contributions from the community, whereby its platform integrates and automates OpenTracing <ins>Instrumentation Plugins</ins> written by individual contributors.
-In addition to <ins>Instrumentation Plugins</ins>, the <ins>SpecialAgent</ins> also supports <ins>Tracer Plugins</ins>, which connect an instrumented runtime to OpenTracing-compliant tracer vendors, such as LightStep or Jaeger.
+In addition to <ins>Instrumentation Plugins</ins>, the <ins>SpecialAgent</ins> also supports <ins>Tracer Plugins</ins>, which connect an instrumented runtime to OpenTracing-compliant tracer vendors, such as LightStep, Wavefront, or Jaeger.
 Both the <ins>Instrumentation Plugins</ins> and the <ins>Tracer Plugins</ins> are decoupled from <ins>SpecialAgent</ins> -- i.e. neither kinds of plugins need to know anything about <ins>SpecialAgent</ins>.
 At its core, the <ins>SpecialAgent</ins> is itself nothing more than an engine that abstracts the functionality for automatic installation of <ins>Instrumentation Plugins</ins>, and then connecting them to <ins>Tracer Plugins</ins>.
 A benefit of this approach is that the <ins>SpecialAgent</ins> intrinsically embodies and encourages community involvement.

-In additiona to its engine, the <ins>SpecialAgent</ins> packages a set of pre-supported [<ins>Instrumentation Plugins</ins>](#61-instrumentation-plugins) and [<ins>Tracer Plugins</ins>](#62-tracer-plugins).
+In addition to its engine, the <ins>SpecialAgent</ins> packages a set of pre-supported [<ins>Instrumentation Plugins</ins>](#61-instrumentation-plugins) and [<ins>Tracer Plugins</ins>](#62-tracer-plugins).

 ## Table of Contents